-Michael is responsible for active strategies within corporate governance and investment program management for the Florida PRIMETM investment pool as well as other nonpension investment mandates totaling over \$14 billion.
+Michael is responsible for corporate governance strategies and investment program management for the Florida PRIMETM investment pool and other non-pension investment mandates totaling over \$14 billion.
 He is a member of the SBA's Senior Investment Group, responsible for investment and operational oversight across all SBA portfolios.
-He serves as Corporate Secretary for the Florida Water Pollution Financing Corporation and the Inland Protection Financing Corporation.
-Previously, Michael oversaw investment communications, managed the administration of defined contribution component of the Florida Retirement System, and managed investment research across all asset classes within the Chief Investment Officer's unit.
-Michael is a member of the CFA Institute, the Jacksonville Society of Financial Analysts, the Society of Corporate Secretaries and Governance Professionals, and the International Corporate Governance Network (ICGN).
-He also sits on the advisory board of the Harvard Law School Institutional Investor Forum.
+He serves as Corporate Secretary for both the Florida Water Pollution Financing Corporation and the Inland Protection Financing Corporation.
+Prior to these duties, Michael oversaw investment communications, managed the administration of defined contribution component of the Florida Retirement System (FRS), and was responsible for investment research across all asset classes within the Chief Investment Officer's unit.